 Lecturer: Hildegard Homburger

-The two days provide an opportunity to look at a great number and variety of original copies under magnification and to exercise the identification of their techniques.
+The two day course provides an opportunity to look at a great number and variety of original prints under magnification and to develop skills in the identification of their techniques.
 There will also be the opportunity to compare photomechanical with manual prints.

 320,- € IADA-members